Gary’s Pennsylvania model railroad is based on a class of streamlined electric locomotives, the GG1:

 I thought I’d add some links to Gary’s previous posts so you have see what a journey he’s been on:

-A huge thanks to Gary for sharing his layout every step of the way – it really is wonderful to see.
+A huge thanks to Gary for sharing his Pennsylvania model railroad every step of the way – it really is wonderful to see.
 I’m really looking forward to seeing his next update.